Standing By Motor Vehicle Accident Victims In The Cincinnati Metropolitan Area

 Yes, they do, but the three states also share some laws and legal principles.
 We’ll focus on three key areas: fault-based vs. no-fault insurance, negligence laws and statutes of limitation.

 By contrast, Kentucky is a “no-fault” state.
 After an accident, each driver must first file a claim against the personal injury protection (PIP) coverage on their own insurance policy.
 Drivers can opt out of PIP coverage but must do so in writing.
-If the accident was serious enough to meet certain thresholds, the victim can pursue a lawsuit against the at-fault driver, but this is not as straightforward as it would be in Ohio or Indiana.
+If the accident was serious enough to meet certain thresholds, the victim can pursue a lawsuit against the at-fault driver, but this is not as straightforward as it would be in Ohio.

 Negligence laws and principles: All three states recognize some version of a legal principle known as comparative negligence.
 This means that both drivers could share fault for an accident and that being partially at fault doesn’t prohibit you from taking legal action.
 However, the amount of money you claim if you win or settle your case will typically be reduced by your percentage of fault.